michaeljclark/glyph/README.md

 instructions sets _(pc,ib)_ together for procedure calls and returns.

-glyph uses relative addresses in its link register which is different to typical RISC architectures. glyph achieves this by packing two 32-bit relative _(pc,ib)_ displacements into an _i32x2_ vector.
+glyph uses relative addresses in its link register which is different to typical RISC architectures. glyph needs to do this for the branch instruction to fit _(pc,ib)_ into the link register for compatibility. glyph achieves this by packing together two 32-bit relative _(pc,ib)_ displacements in an _i32x2_ vector.

 immediate blocks can be linked together using relative displacements and switched using a constant branch instruction detailed below.